-6.8 Getting dressed
+6.7 Getting dressed

-- · Sit on a raised chair or bed. - · Dress your operated leg first and undress it last. - · Use adaptive aids like a long-handled reacher, sock aid and shoehorn to reach the foot of your operated leg and put on socks, pants, shoes, etc. while protecting your new joint. - While you are in hospital, your occupational therapist will show you how to use these aids and give you tips on how to dress while maintaining joint precautions.
+- Sit on a chair or bed - Dress your operated leg first and undress it last - Use adaptive aids like a long-handled reacher, sock aid and shoehorn to reach the foot of your operated leg and put on socks, pants, shoes, etc. if you had difficulty gretting dressed prior to surgery.

-6.9 Bathroom safety
+6.8 Bathroom safety